-11: BATHROOMS
+10: BATHROOMS

-Sink and Faucet: Acceptable

-The sinks were functional.

-Trap and Drain: Acceptable
+Sink and Faucet: Acceptable Trap and Drain: Acceptable Toilet: Acceptable The sinks were functional.
 The trap and drain are functional.
 No leaking was noted.

-The toilets were functional, flushes properly and no leaking

-noted.

-Toilet: Acceptable

-Countertop: Acceptable

-The countertops were functional.

-The cabinets are functional, and do not have any significant

-damage.

-Exhaust Fan: Acceptable

-The bathroom exhaust fan is functional and works on

-demand.

-Doors: Acceptable

-The door(s) are functional.

-Walls and Ceiling: Acceptable

-The walls and ceiling are textured drywall and in acceptable

-condition.

-Windows: Acceptable

-The windows are functional.

-Closet: Acceptable

-The door(s) are functional.

-Lights, Wall Switches:

-Cabinets: Acceptable

-Lights, Wall Switches:

-The ceiling/wall lights are functional.

-Outlets, Electrical Observations: HVAC: Acceptable

-Serviceable

-Heating was acceptable.

-All tested Outlets were serviceable.
-Any exceptions will be noted.
+The toilets were functional, flushes properly and no leaking noted.
+Countertop: Acceptable Cabinets: Acceptable Exhaust Fan: Acceptable The countertops were functional.
+The cabinets are functional, and do not have any significant damage.
+The bathroom exhaust fan is functional and works on demand.
+Doors: Acceptable Walls and Ceiling: Acceptable Lights, Wall Switches: The door(s) are functional.
+The walls and ceiling are textured drywall and in acceptable condition.
+Acceptable The ceiling/wall lights are functional.
+Lights, Wall Switches: Acceptable HVAC: Acceptable Heating was acceptable.
+The wall switches are functional.